DAVID SERERO to perform at ANDRE AZOULAY's Awards Ceremony

 The Pomegranate Award is designed by renowned Baghdad-born artist and ASF Board member Oded Halahmy, proprietor of the Pomegranate Gallery in Soho and Jaffa.

-The Festival will take place at the Center for Jewish History (15 West 16th Street).
-The complete list of films and ticket information can be found at www.nysephardifilmfestival.org.
+The Festival will occur at the Center for Jewish History (15 West 16th Street).
+The complete list of films and ticket information can be found at www.nysephardifilmfestival.org. .

 About the American Sephardi Federation

-American Sephardi Federation, based at the Center for Jewish History, proudly preserves and promotes the history, traditions, and rich mosaic culture of Greater Sephardic communities as an integral part of the Jewish experience.
+American Sephardi Federation, based at the Center for Jewish History, proudly preserves and promotes Greater Sephardic communities' history, traditions, and rich mosaic culture as an integral part of the Jewish experience.
 ASF hosts high-profile events and exhibitions, produces widely-read online (Sephardi World Weekly and Sephardi Ideas Monthly) and print (The Sephardi Report) publications, supports research, scholarship, and the National Sephardic Library, and represents the Sephardi voice in diplomatic and Jewish communal affairs as a member of the Conference of Presidents of Major American Jewish Organizations.